ericaraujophd/creation-cs112/assignment/assignment.md

    An efficient design acknowledges that resources are finite and that we are not omnipotent.
 It says: "This system is not infinite.
 We must work within its constraints wisely." [@lim1990doctrine]

 5. **Protects the Voiceless**
-   Wasted computational resources have real impacts—higher energy consumption, larger carbon footprints, slower systems that exclude those with limited bandwidth, devices that become obsolete faster.
+   Wasted computational resources have real impacts-higher energy consumption, larger carbon footprints, slower systems that exclude those with limited bandwidth, devices that become obsolete faster.
 "People should speak and act on behalf of the voiceless." [@lim1990doctrine] Efficient design is a form of justice.

 :::{admonition} Psalm 104 and the Wonder of Efficiency
 :class: important
-Psalm 104 celebrates the beauty and order of creation—how God sustains systems with elegance.
-The water cycle, ecosystems, the food chain—all operate with intricate efficiency.
+Psalm 104 celebrates the beauty and order of creation-how God sustains systems with elegance.
+The water cycle, ecosystems, the food chain-all operate with intricate efficiency.
 When we design efficient algorithms, we are recognizing and reflecting something true about how creation actually works.
 :::

 ---